wanx-troopers/wanx-troopers.github.io/phantom-magref.md

 > can end up with a burned image, over coocked one?  phantom-magref.md
 > A: With distil Loras, try lcm instead for less burn

+## MAGREF with Context Windows

 Can be used with [Context Windows](what-plugs-where/context-windows.md).

+> Q: context windows and I2V work poorly due to each "window" using the input image as starting point right?
+> A: yes, it can somewhat work with MAGREF
+> Q: Since then it's a reference and not starting frame?
+> A: yes ... [there is a] separate input to `WanVideo Context Options`, you can have the first frame a full
+> frame like normally with I2V, then on the reference samples input you can have same image but with white
+> padding, so it's applied weaker